|

 David Bercot is a practicing attorney, author, and church historian.
 Outside of law, his special field of interest and study has been the early church (particularly the church prior to the Council of Nicaea, A. D. 325).

-Bercot has authored five books:
+Bercot has authored several books:

 Common Sense